tropicoo/yt-dlp-bot/README.md

 2. [Get own Telegram API key](https://my.telegram.org/apps) (`api_id` and `api_hash`)
 3. [Find your Telegram User ID](https://stackoverflow.com/questions/32683992/find-out-my-own-user-id-for-sending-a-message-with-telegram-api)
 4. Copy `bot/config-example.yml` to `bot/config.yml`
-5. Write `token`, `api_id`, `api_hash` and your User ID to `bot/config.yml` by changing respective placeholders
+5. Write `token`, `api_id`, `api_hash` to `bot/config.yml` by changing respective placeholders
+6. Write your Telegram user id to the `allowed_users` -> `id` by replacing dummy value and change or remove `forward_group_id` value (if you want to forward the video to some group when upload is enabled)
-6. Check the default environment variables in `envs/.env_common` and change if needed
+7. Check the default environment variables in `envs/.env_common` and change if needed
-7. Video storage path (`STORAGE_PATH` environment variable) is located in the `envs/.env_worker` file By default, it's `/filestorage` path inside the container.
-What you want is to map the real path to this inside the `docker-compose.yml` file for `worker` service e.g. if you're on Windows, next strings mean container path `/filestorage` is mapped to real `D:/Videos` so your videos will be saved to your `Videos` folder.
+8. Video storage path (`STORAGE_PATH` environment variable) is located in the `envs/.env_worker` file By default, it's `/filestorage` path inside the container.
+What you want is to map the real path to this inside the `docker-compose.yml` file for `worker` service, e.g. if you're on Windows, next strings mean container path `/filestorage` is mapped to real `D:/Videos` so your videos will be saved to your `Videos` folder.
    ```yml